dmagunov/snapshots.lol/README.md

 <div align="center">
   <img src="https://www.thenftsnapshot.com/static/media/board-animated-pixel.75802afa235dd9a1a2cf.gif" alt="Logo" width="80" height="80">

-  <h3 align="center">Snapshots.LOL</h3>
+  <h3 align="center">The NFT Snapshot</h3>

   <p align="center">
     Create a masterpiece together and own a piece forever!
   </p>
   <p align="center">
-  <a href="https://0.thenftsnapshot.com/">Demo Snapshot</a> · <a href="https://snapshots.lol">Website</a>
+  <a href="https://0.thenftsnapshot.com/">Demo Snapshot</a> · <a href="https://thenftsnapshot.com">Website</a>
   </p>
 </div>

 ## About The Project

 They say art is a solitary pursuit... but who wants to be alone when you can be surrounded by other people's ideas?
-That's the inspiration behind Snapshots.lol, a project that encourages collaboration and experimentation.
+That's the inspiration behind The NFT Snapshot, a project that encourages collaboration and experimentation.

 ## Built With